 If you have the skin concerns I mentioned earlier such as dry or sensitive skin, compromised skin barrier, please approach ingredient layering with caution.
 Every skin type is different and will react differently so make sure that your skin would tolerate some of these combinations that may cause irritation due to their low pH formulas.
 Always patch test before applying to your entire face!

-What does your skincare routine look like?
-Are you layering your products in the correct order?
+What does your routine look like?
+Do you layer your skincare products in the correct order?
 Do you have any favorite active ingredient that you can’t do without? 🤩 Please share your thoughts or questions in the comments!
 XO

 Hi and welcome to Kbeauty Notes! :)